showdownspace/showdown.space/events/code-in-the-wind-1/index.md

     image: 'https://user-images.githubusercontent.com/193136/169654266-0cd349ee-ae71-450f-b8b0-b099d0c1a94b.png'
     message: |
       Devclub is a community that unites people who love to develop applications with six main concepts: Community, Connection, Collaboration, Commercial, Create values, and Continuous.
 Furthermore, to share knowledge, organize training, and provide technical consultations.
 Finally, to solve problems and create value for group members in a sustainable way.
+    contributed: |
+      a Dev Mountain shirt, a hackathon pass and a conference pass to Dev Mountain Tech Festival #2, for every finalist.
     links:
       - name: Facebook Page
         url: 'https://www.facebook.com/devmountaintechfestival/'